-6.2.4 The Grey Level Change (ΔGL):
+6.2.4 The Grey Level Change (Δ GL):

-The grey level change ( $\Delta$ GL) represents the difference between the contrast of the lesion ( $\mu$ L) and the background ( $\mu$ b).
+The grey level change (Δ GL) represents the difference between the contrast of the lesion (μ L) and the background (μ b).
 The same analysis process used for conspicuity index has been used to analyse the grey level change data.
 A paired sample t-test was performed to test the hypothesis that the grey level of masses in images with 0.7 mm simulated blur (M= 94.326, SD=22.864), 1.5 mm level (M= 94.848, SD= 22.444) and the grey level of masses in images with no motion blur (0.0mm) (M= 92.450, SD= 23.394) are equal.
 The assumption of normally distributed difference scores was examined, and the data was normally distributed (see Table 6.2).
 The grey level difference between the two magnitudes of simulated motion blur and no motion blur were no statistically significant for all comparisons of motion blur levels (see Table 6.5).
-Figure 6.3 shows the means of $\Delta$ GL and confidence interval 95% of the two magnitudes of simulated motion blur (Figure 6.3) have approximately the same distribution (similar position and shape).
+Figure 6.3 shows the means of Δ GL and confidence interval 95% of the two magnitudes of simulated motion blur and no motion blur.
+The boxes of the Δ GL in (Figure 6.3) have approximately the same distribution (similar position and shape).